The damn project helps mappers by dividing a big area into smaller squares that people can map together.

 Code of conduct

-Map-review-done workflow
+Map-review-done

 Basic mapping workflow good for all kinds of mapping.
 Newbie mappers should start with the Map-review-done workflow.
 The mapper choose to map the recent, oldest, random, or nearest square.
 The reviewer choose to review the recent, oldest, random, nearest, or newbie’s square.